- What are overprotective parents

 Sensational news does the job.

-Hyperbolic news media leads parents to believe that the world around them is far more dangerous than it actually is2.
+Hyperbolic news media leads parents to believe that the world around them is far more dangerous than it is.2

 It makes every assault against a child seem like a personal threat.